fourstix/Elfos-utils/README.md

 line of the file contains a separate command.
 The option -e will echo the commands before they are executed.

 **Note:**
 To use *cmd* as the ELf/OS init program, copy this file as an executable file named *init* in the /bin directory.
-The Elf/OS will then execute the commands contained in the start.cmd file in the root / directory when the Elf/OS boots. *(Press and hold Input /EF4 to skip the execution of start.cmd and auto-baud during boot-up.)*
+The Elf/OS will then execute the commands contained in the start.cmd file in the root / directory when the Elf/OS boots. *Press and hold Input /EF4 to skip the execution of start.cmd and auto-baud during boot-up.*

 ## cls
 **Usage:** cls
-Clear the display screen. *(Clears both ANSI and non-ANSI displays.)*
+Clear the screen. *Clears both ANSI and non-ANSI displays.*

 ## MemoryHog
 **Usage:** MemoryHog *size*
-Allocate a block of memory of *size* bytes on the heap for testing low memory conditions.
+Allocate a block of memory of *size* bytes on the heap. *Used for testing low memory conditions.*

 STG NVR/RTC/UART and STG EPROM Utility Commands
 -----------------------------------------------

 ## stg
 **Usage:** stg
-Jump to the STG Pico/Elf EPROM v1.07 menu.
+Jump to the STG Pico/Elf EPROM v1.12 menu.
 This command is the same as *Exec 8003*.
 Use *CALL 0303* to execute a Warm Boot to return to the Elf/OS from the EPROM menu.

 ## visualstg
 **Usage:** visualstg
-Run Visual02 from the STG Pico/Elf EPROM v1.07 code.
+Run Visual02 from the STG Pico/Elf EPROM v1.12 code.
 This command replaces the Elf/OS visual02 command to correctly invoke the visual02 code in the STG Pico/Elf EPROM.
 (You can rename it to visual02.)

 ## xsb
 **Usage:** xsb *filename*